DomoApps/Test-AI-Review/docs/Partner-Developers/Domo-Marketplace/overview.md

 https://player.vimeo.com/video/390832478

 ## Quick Guide For Appstore Submission
-1. Ensure that your app meets all of the [Appstore Requirements](marketplace-requirements.md) before submitting it to the Appstore.
+1. Ensure that your app meets all the [Appstore Requirements](marketplace-requirements.md) before submitting it to the Appstore.
 2. Login to your Domo instance and go to the Domo Appstore.
 3. Select the + icon in the left navigation bar (if you don't see this icon, contact **[appsubmissions@domo.com](mailto:appsubmissions@domo.com)** to have it enabled).
 4. Select the type of app you are offering from the dropdown menu.